The Ultimate Guide To E-Commerce SEO

 It’s much harder to get direct links to your products than it is to drive links and referral traffic to a blog post or video.

-As you develop your blog, you can start to campaign for links by reaching out to other popular blogs, product review and comparison sites and more.
+As you develop your blog, you can start to campaign for links by reaching out to other popular blogs and guest posting.
+This is a great way to get your content linked from relevant sources.

 Send Products To Review Blogs